top of page

 What makes Courteous Canines different from other trainers in the area?

-What is your training methodology?
+What is your training philosophy?

 We use Applied Behavior Analysis together with a LIMA (Least Intrusive, Minimally Aversive) approach to teaching and learning.
 (See the IAABC's Statement on LIMA here.)